aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/webqueryconnection/_index.md

 ```

 Specifies the authentication method to be used when establishing (or re-establishing) the connection.
-[CredentialsMethodType](../../com.aspose.cells/credentialsmethodtype).
+See [CredentialsMethodType](../../com.aspose.cells/credentialsmethodtype).

 **Returns:**
 int